-For a detailed explanation of South Carolina’s business taxes, please download the SC Department of Revenue’s 2017 Business Tax Guide.
+For a detailed explanation of South Carolina’s business taxes, please visit the SC Department of Revenue’s Tax Guides.

 Corporate Income Tax

 South Carolina, with one of the lowest corporate income tax rates in the nation, bases it corporate income tax primarily on federal gross and taxable income.
 Companies engaged in multi-state activities will only pay taxes on the income derived from business activity conducted in South Carolina.

 Annual corporate income is based on the following:

 - Income allocated to South Carolina operations (interest, dividends, royalties, rents, property sale gains and losses, and personal services income); and

 - Income apportioned to South Carolina.
 South Carolina offers a single factor sales apportionment formula.

 A 5% corporate income tax rate is applied to the sum of these incomes.
 The resulting figure is the company’s state corporate income taxes.

 Sales and Use Tax